pasenov/skimming_3_stations_MUonE/README.md

 Take the produced file MC ROOT file and run the macro that converts it to datalike format.
 Change the path in that macro.
 It is called runConvertMC.C

-compile.sh : change paths from ehess to pasenov and the folder of my FairMUonE installation
+compile.sh : change paths to the one corresponding to your username and the folder of your FairMUonE installation

 mkdir run_6969